[ About ]

 Hi dmaddox:

 Think of the plane of the swing as being a flat disc that is tilted down toward the plate so as to intersect the path of the ball in the contact zone.
 The bat, lead-arm and shoulders should all be in that plane from initiation to contact.
-You may have the bat more vertical while in your stance, but the bat must drop into the plane of the lead-arm when shoulder rotation begins.
+A batter may have the bat more vertical while in his stance, but during his pre-launch movements, he must cleanly sweep the bat into the plane of the lead-arm as shoulder rotation is initiated.

 Since the shoulders are rotating on a tilted plane (not horizontal to the ground), the back-shoulder will begin (from the inward turn position) higher and rotate to a lower position as the lead-shoulder starts lower and is rotating upward.
 You should not have to think about lowering the back-shoulder, it should happen automatically as you rotate if your launch position is correct.